hasura/graphql-engine/manual/data/data-modelling/relationships.rst

 To add a one-to-many relationship from ``author`` to ``article``,

-#. :doc:`Create a foreign key constraint on the "article" table <adding-a-fk-constraint>`.
+#. :doc:`Create a foreign key constraint on the "article" table <adding-foreign-key-constraint>`.
 #.
 Open the API console and go to the ``author`` table.
 #.
 Open the relationships tab.
 #.
 Add the suggested array relationship and give it a desired name.